Creamy Vegetable Bake

 Yes, definitely!

-Just mix the cooked veg with the creamy sauce, and you’re almost done!
+Just mix the cooked vegetables with the sauce, transfer everything to a baking dish, and you’re nearly there.

 Creamy Vegetable Bake